 Art Journal Tutorial

-And here’s my page.
-If you’re a regular here you know I’m a huge fan of Dylusions Ink Sprays.
+I’m a huge fan of Dylusions Ink Sprays.
 I am also a big fan of good old fashioned stamping, and this page gave me lots of pleasure to create.
 Here’s how I got started:

-A good thing to remember in art journaling is to use stencils across different layers.
+Here’s a tip – one good thing to remember in art journaling is to use stencils across different layers.
 Adding just this small bit of stenciling across the page and the tag helps unify the layers.

 Thanks so much for the visit!
 Remember to check out Colour Me Positive and consider joining this week’s challenge.
 I would really love to see what you make with this quote as the inspiration.